OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 		self.latch()
 ```

-This file contains a single class that allows us to write a really clean main program.
+This file contains a single class that allows us to use and reuse it wherever we like.
 The main component here is the `__init__` function which initializes the class object.

 Now let's write the main script.
 Create a file in the same directory called `STK06-using-shift-register.py` and paste the following code in it: